Alabama Locksmith License: How to Get Licensed in 2026 (Step-by-Step)

 Can felons become locksmiths in Alabama?

 Felons can become locksmiths depending on the offense.
 The AESBL reviews applications individually.
-Convictions over seven years old are usually not grounds for denial unless they directly relate to the profession (theft, fraud).
+Convictions older than seven years are usually not grounds for denial unless they directly relate to the profession, such as theft or fraud.

 No. Alabama does not currently offer reciprocity.
-Even if you are licensed in Florida, Georgia, or Texas, you must complete Alabama’s specific requirements.
+Even if you are licensed in Florida, Georgia, Texas, or another state, you must complete Alabama’s specific AESBL requirements.

 How much do locksmiths make in Alabama?

-An average locksmith makes between $35,000 and $55,000 annually, with business owners in cities like Birmingham or Huntsville earning significantly more.
+An average locksmith makes between $35,000 and $55,000 a year, with business owners in cities like Birmingham or Huntsville earning significantly more.

 Resources